ubiquiti/freeswitch/freeswitch_builder/README.md

 These source folders get mounted into docker containers when buidling FreeSWITCH.

+When building deb package - DEBBUILD folder is created and package is output in there (*.deb file).

-## Building procedure
+## Building procedure to build FreeSWITCH

-To build for arm64:deb11:
+for arm64:deb11:
 ```
 make freeswitch-arm64-debian
 ```

-To build for amd64:deb11:
+for amd64:deb11:
 ```
 make freeswitch-amd64-debian
 ```